dov/x-tablet-mapper/README.md

 # Intro

 x-tablet-mapper (xtm) is  a small x11 interactive front  end to xinput with the purpose of visualizating  and interactively change  a tablet (e.g. Wacom) to screen mapping.

+`xtm` makes it much easier to work with a small tablet on a big screen.
+E.g. I typically take handwritten notes in a small window on the screen, and the stylus resolution is much higher if I only map the tablet rectangle to part of the screen, instead of to the whole screen.

 # Dependencies